dsa-ou/algoesup/README.md

 The documentation must be written in strict Markdown: blank line before a new list; line breaks are two spaces; indentation is 4 spaces.

-To build the documentation in the `docs/` folder from the `src/docs` files, enter `poetry run mkdocs build`.
+To build the documentation in the `docs/` folder from the `src/docs` files, first enter `poetry install` to update your development environment, then enter `poetry run mkdocs build`.
 (Don't use `mkdocs gh-deploy` because it pushes untracked and other files, without giving you a chance to check what will be pushed.)